-The library will be holding drop-in research workshops on a regular schedule at Fairfield, Vallejo and Vacaville.
-The schedule can be found on the library webpage "Library Workshops".
-Workshops are 1 hour long and will cover a variety of topics including:
+The library will be holding drop-in research workshops throughout the year at all campus locations.
+Information on dates, times, and topics will be available on the library homepage.
+Workshops are between 1⁄2 hour and 1 hour long and will cover a variety of topics including: